gae123/sd2/README.md

 that isolate the different environments. sd<sup>2</sup> seperates the editing environment from the environment where compilation and testing takes place.
-In some sense, sd2 brings the advantages of a microservices environment to the development phase even when you do not use microservices in your architecture.
+In some sense, sd2 brings the advantages of a microservices environment to the development phase, even when you do not use microservices in your architecture.

 This repository provides a tool called `sd2` that assists developers embracing the sd<sup>2</sup> process.

 ## The Basic Concepts
 In sd<sup>2</sup> you split your editing, browsing and source control activities from all the other development activities.
 Editing is done on your developer workstation that we will call editing host(EH).
-All the other development activities are performed containers (DC) that can run anywhere you want.
+All the other development activities are performed in containers (DC) that can run anywhere you want.
 The containers run on hosts that we call development hosts (DH).

 ![Use Case](https://docs.google.com/drawings/d/1uO3umvqVMIM2HnrXJwRAgAX2UWRYNVqEKDTNggXlEIc/pub?w=960&h=720)